-Description The TO, PD flags, WDT and the WDT Prescaler are cleared (re-counting from 0), if the other preclear WDT instruction has been executed.
-Only execution of this instruction without the other preclear instruction, sets the indicated flag which implies this instruction has been executed and the TO and PD flags remain unchanged.
+Description Together with CLR WDT1, clears the WDT.
+PDF and TO are also cleared.
+Only execution of this instruction without the other preclear instruction, sets the indicated flag which implies this instruction has been executed and the TO and PDF flags remain unchanged.